OICR/softeng-blog/_posts/kevin_hartmann/2017-07-20-Why-Siri-Cant-Code.md

 Once we do that, Siri could use any one of a number of clever Artificial Intelligence tricks for making an initial guess, and refining it to get a better one.
 In this case, a "better" guess is a program whose semantics are a closer match to our desired semantic requirements than the last one.
 Every time Siri's guesses finally converge on the right answer, she'll have **written a program** for us!

 In other words, we might not have to teach Siri to code.
-Maybe, Siri could teach herself.
-In that case, she would not  just be limited by our understanding of what we could teach her; she could explore new possibilities "on her own".
+Maybe, **Siri could teach herself!** In that case, she would not  just be limited by our understanding of what we could teach her; she could explore new possibilities "on her own".

 She might even end up being able to code better than we can!